Home-buying and boundaries

 An open-plan front garden with unmarked boundaries is a boundary dispute waiting to happen.
 A common cause for dispute is a grass lawn the majority of which grows on one property, the minority of which grows on the adjoining property.
 Often, the owner of the larger portion of lawn mows the whole of the lawn, unaware of where the - unmarked - boundary runs.
 One day the owner of the smaller portion of lawn discovers where the boundary runs and asserts ownership rights, whereupon the owner of the larger portion mistakenly attempts to assert ownership of the smaller part of the lawn on the basis of all that mowing.

 It is quite possible that the seller, when asked where the boundary to the side of the open-plan front garden is to be found, will point to a line that differs from that shown in the original conveyance deed or transfer deed and from the general position of the boundary shown on the title plan.
-If this is the case in your checking, prior to purchase, of the boundaries then you need to bring this to your conveyancing solicitor's attention.
+If this is the case in your checking, prior to purchase, of the boundaries then you need to bring this to your conveyancing solicitor's attention and ask what can be done to correct this apparent problem.

 Return to Top of Page